Dynamsoft/barcode-reader-javascript-samples/hello-world/react-hooks/README.md

         e.target.files![0],
         "ReadBarcodes_SpeedFirst"
       );

-      let texts = "";
+      // Initialize an empty string to hold the decoded barcode texts let texts = "";
       for (let item of result.items) {
         console.log((item as BarcodeResultItem).text);
         texts += (item as BarcodeResultItem).text + "\n";
       }
-      if (texts !== "") alert(texts);
+      // If the 'texts' string is not empty, display an alert with all barcode texts if (texts !== "") alert(texts);

-      if (!result.items.length) alert("No barcode found");
+      // If no items are found, alert the user that no barcode was detected if (!result.items.length) alert("No barcode found");
     } catch (ex: any) {
       let errMsg = ex.message || ex;